tenzir/tenzir/web/docs/use/ingest/README.md

 vast import json < data.json
 ```

-To see a list of available import formats, run `vast import help`.
-To see the
-help for a specific format, run `vast import <format> help`.

 ## Discard events from a data source

 To reduce the volume of a data source or to filter out unwanted content, you can
 provide a filter expression to the `import` command.

 For example, you might want to import [Suricata EVE
-JSON](/docs/understand/formats/suricata), but skip over all events of type
+JSON](/docs/understand/formats/suricata), but skip over all `suricata.stats`
-`suricata.stats`:
+events:

 ```bash
 vast import suricata '#type != "suricata.stats"' < path/to/eve.json
 ```

 See the [query language documentation](/docs/understand/query-language/) to
-learn more about how to express filters.
+learn more about how to write filter expressions.

 ## Infer a schema automatically

-:::note Auto-inference underway
+:::caution Auto-inference coming soon
 Writing a schema will be optional in the future.
 For example, only when you want
 to tune the data semantics.
 Take a look at the [corresponding roadmap
 item](https://github.com/tenzir/public-roadmap/issues/5) to better understand